chrissuttondev/chester-garden-hub/README.md

 - Blog Section: Creating a blog section to post content on gardening tips, advice, and updates about Chester Garden Hub.

 ## Validator Testing
 - Html Code was passed through W3C official validator.
-No errors returned.
+No errors were returned.
-- CSS Code was passed through official Jigsaw validator.
-No errors returned.
+- CSS Code was passed through the Jigsaw official validator.
+No errors were returned.

-## Unfixed Bugs
+## Unfixed Bugs / Challenges Faced
 - There a no unfixed bugs in the project.

 ## Fixed Bugs